 This is a continuation post from the original 10 ways I entertained my toddler last winter which you can read here.

 - Bring the elements inside!
 Brielle woke up from a nap one day with the kitchen sink full of freshly fallen snow!
 I added some plastic utensils and cups and let her have fun with the fluffy white stuff.
 When daddy came home that evening she told him all about how she got to “scoop the snow” so I know she had a fun time.
-Bonus: once she was done scooping, she also had fun melting the remaining amount that was left with our brandy new faucet.

 - Indoor obstacle course.
 One of Brielle’s favorite activities I did this winter when she needed to expend some energy was an indoor obstacle course in the basement.
 I put up her pop up tent (that has two openings), created a little tunnel with a blanket and the couch cushion and set up some miscellaneous toys around for her to do different activities.
 It wasn’t timed but I cheered her on giving directions “crawl through the tunnel, now do a somersault, put all the balls in the bucket!”
 She had so much fun and asks to “play the games” often!